Frank L. Culin Jr.: Family

-In 1918, Culin married Ella Greene Sneed (1897-1980), whom he had met when both were students at the University of Arizona.
-They were the parents of a daughter, Virginia (1921-2010) and two sons, Frank L. Culin III (1922-2006) and John Edward Culin (1925-2007).
+In 1918, Culin married Ella Greene Sneed (1897–1980), whom he had met when both were students at the University of Arizona.
+They were the parents of a daughter, Virginia (1921–2010) and two sons, Frank L. Culin III (1922–2006) and John Edward Culin (1925–2007).

-Virginia Cullin was the wife of James Boyce Scott (1916-1961), an Army veteran who later served as a judge of the Arizona Superior Court.
+Virginia Cullin was the wife of James Boyce Scott (1916–1961), an Army veteran who later served as a judge of the Arizona Superior Court.
 She was also a speaker and author on Arizona history, and her published works included Outpost in the Desert, Pioneers in the Desert and With Their Own Blood.

 Frank Culin III was a World War II and Korean War veteran who later worked in Arizona as a civil engineer.
 John E. Culin was a graduate of the United States Military Academy and a career Army officer.
 A veteran of the Vietnam War, after concluding his military service with the rank of colonel he built a second career as a commodities trader.

 Awards

 Military awards

 The military decorations Culin received during his career included the Combat Infantryman Badge, Army Distinguished Service Medal (1945), Silver Star with 3 Oak leaf clusters (1918, 1943, 1945), Bronze Star Medal (1945), and Air Medal (1945).
 His service awards included the: Mexican Border Service Medal; World War I Victory Medal with five battle clasps; American Defense Service Medal; Asiatic–Pacific Campaign Medal; European–African–Middle Eastern Campaign Medal with three campaign stars; and World War II Victory Medal.
+The citation for his Army DSM reads:

 Culin's foreign decorations included the French Legion of Honor (Chevalier) and Croix de Guerre with Palm, and the Belgian Croix de Guerre with Palm.